Criminology and Criminal Justice (M.S.)

 The School of Criminology and Security Studies offers an online master of science (M.S.) in criminology and criminal justice for academic criminologists and criminal justice professionals who are seeking to advance their careers or start new ones.
-The program allows working criminal justice professionals to obtain the academic credentials they need to move forward in the field of criminology and criminal justice.
+The program allows working criminal justice professionals to obtain the academic credentials needed for careers in criminology, criminal justice, and related fields.
+The program is designed to help students build portfolios in their area of interest, such as criminological theory, law enforcement, investigation, corrections, cybercriminology, security studies, intelligence analysis, etc.